tomlhennessy/graph-basics/graph-basics.md

     • Finding Shortest Paths: BFT is the basis for algorithms like Dijkstra's when edge weights are uniform
     • Web Crawlers: to explore all pages connected by links
     • Social Networking: finding the shortest connection path between two users

+# Depth-First Traversal (DFT) of Graphs

+Depth-First Traversal (DFT) is a fundamental graph traversal algorithm that explores as far down one path as possible before backtracking to explore other paths.
+This approach contrasts with Breadth-first Traversal (BFT), which explores all neighbours at the present depth before moving on to nodes at the next depth level

+* Key Concepts:

+    1. Depth-First Traversal Overview:
+        • Traversal Order: DFT visits nodes by diving deep into one branch of the graph first.
+It continues along that path until it cannot go any further (i.e. reaches a node with no unvisited neighbours), then it backtracks to explore other branches
+        • Ude Case: DFT is useful for exploring all possible paths from a node, solving puzzles, and tasks like topological sorting, where you need to visit nodes in a specific sequence

+    2. DFT Algorithm Steps:

+        1. Initialise:
+            • Create a stack and push the starting node onto it
+            • Create a set to store visited nodes

+        2. DFT Algorithm Steps:
+            1. Initialise
+                • Create a stack and push the starting node onto it
+                • Create a set to store visited nodes

+            2. Traversal:
+                • While the stack is not empty:
+                    1. Pop the node on the top of the stack (current node)
+                    2. Perform the require action on the current node (e.g. print it, add it to a list)
+                    3. For each unvisited neighbour of the current node:
+                        - Mark it as visited
+                        - Push it onto the stack

+    3. DFT Example with Adjacency List:
+        • Graph Representation:
+        ```js
+        const adjList = {
+            1: [2, 5],
+            2: [1, 3, 5],
+            3: [2, 4],
+            4: [3, 5, 6],
+            5: [1, 2, 4],
+            6: [4]
+        }
+        ```
+        • Initialisation:
+            - `stack = [1]` (starting node is 1)
+            - `visited = {1}` (node 1 is marked as visited)

+    4. DFT Execution:

+        • First Iteration:
+            - Pop `1`.
+Current node is `1`
+            - Push its unvisited neighbours: `2` and `5`
+            - `stack = [2, 5]`
+            - `visited = {1, 2, 5}`

+        • Second Iteration:
+            - Pop `5`.
+Current node is `5`
+            - Push its unvisited neighbour: `4`
+            - `stack = [2, 4]`
+            - `visited = {1, 2, 4, 5}`

+        • Third Iteration:
+            - Pop `4`.
+Current node is `4`
+            - Push its unvisited neighbours: `3` and `6`
+            - `stack = [2, 3, 6]`
+            - `visited = {1, 2, 3, 4, 5, 6}`

+        • Fourth Iteration:
+            - Pop `6`.
+Current node is `6`
+            - No unvisited neighbours
+            - `stack = [2, 3]`

+        • Fifth Iteration:
+            - Pop `3`.
+Current node is `3`
+            - No univisited neighbours
+            - `stack = [2]`

+        • Sixth Iteration:
+            - Pop `2`.
+Current node is `2`
+            - No unvisited neighbours
+            - `stack = []`

+    5. DFT Conclusion:
+        • The traversal ends when the stack is empty
+        • All nodes have been visited exactly once, ensuring complete coverage of the graph

+    6. Key Differences Between DFT and BFT:
+        • Stack vs. Queue: DFT uses a stack (last-in, first-out) to manage traversal order, while BFT uses a queue (first-in, first-out)
+        • Traversal Order: DFT goes deep along one path before backtracking, while BFT explores all nodes at the current depth before moving deeper

+* Applications of Depth-First Traversal:
+    • Solving Mazes or Puzzles: DFT can explore all possible paths in a decision tree
+    • Pathfinding: it is used in algorithms like DFS (Depth-First Search) for exploring all possible routes
+    • Topological Sorting: DFT is useful in tasks where nodes need to be visited in a specific order, such as task scheduling

+* Summary:
+    • Depth-First Traversal is an algorithm that explores all the way down one branch before backtracking.
+It is implemented using a stack to keep track of the nodes to visit next, and a set to track visited nodes, ensuring each node is visited only once.
+This traversal method is essential in solving problems where deep exploration of paths is needed, and it contrasts with Breadth-First Traversal, which explores nodes layer by layer.